hackclub/some-assembly-required/guide/cpu/communicating.md

   <em>
     <b>
       <a href="/guide/cpu/instruction-cycle.md">
-        Let's write some code →
+        How does that work →
       </a>
     </b>
   </em>